Inside the Louvre Palace: The Architecture Most Visitors Walk Past

 Why it matters

-Before the museum pulls you inward, the Cour Carree teaches you how to see the palace.
+Before the museum pulls visitors inward, the Cour Carrée teaches them how to read the palace.

 The Cour Napoléon and Pei’s Pyramid

-The Cour Napoleon is where the modern Louvre finds its centre.
-Framed by Denon to the south, Richelieu to the north, and Sully to the east, it is the point where the scale of the palace becomes fully visible.
+Denon to the south.
+Richelieu to the north.
+Sully to the east.
+From here, the scale of the palace becomes fully visible.[1][2]

 A courtyard shaped by scale